JasonSmiegel/Getting_and_Cleaning_Data/CodeBook.md

 ##Variables

-The variables are defined in the source code book as follows:
+The variables are defined with reference to the source code book as follows:
  * All variable measures are normalized and bounded within [-1,1]
  * xyz is used to denote 3-axial signals in the X, Y and Z directions
  * The set includes time variables and frequency variables
    * Time variables
      * Accelerometer and gyroscope 3-axial raw signals were captured at a constant rate of 50 Hz (and filtered to remove noise)
        * time accelleration xyz was split into body and gravity acceleration signals
            + time body accelleration xyz
            + time gravity accelleration xyz
        * time body gyroscope xyz
      * body linear acceleration and angular velocity were derived in time to obtain jerk signals
          + time body accelleration jerk xyz
          + time body gyroscope jerk xyz
      * magnitude of these three-dimensional signals were calculated using the Euclidean norm
          + time body accelleration magnitude
          + time gravity accelleration magnitude
          + time body accelleration jerk magnitude
          + time body gyroscope magnitude
          + time body gyroscope jerk magnitude
    * Frequency variables were calculated using a Fast Fourier Transform (FFT)
      * frequency body accelleration xyz
      * frequency body accelleration jerk xyz